 6.60 Concurrency – Directed termination [CGT]

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.60 does not apply to SPARK, because SPARK concurrency is restricted to Ada’s Ravenscar Tasking Profile4.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.60 does not apply to SPARK, because SPARK concurrency is restricted to Ada’s Ravenscar Tasking Profile[4].
 Under this profile, all tasks are declared in library-level packages and are elaborated before the main program begins.
 In addition, the Ravenscar Tasking Profile prohibits the “abort” statement, and Ravenscar tasks never terminate before the main program ends, hence directed termination is not possible, the resources are not freed, and there is no risk of claiming a terminated task’s resources.
 Tasks may be effectively removed from consideration by reducing their priority to below that of the idle task, thereby preventing execution.

 6.61 Concurrent Data Access [CGX]